aquasecurity/trivy/docs/docs/configuration/filtering.md

 }
 ```

-The policy can then be passed into the Trivy command throgh the `--ignore-policy` flag:
+The policy can then be passed into the Trivy command through the `--ignore-policy` flag:

 ```bash
 $ trivy image --ignore-policy contrib/example_policy/basic.rego centos:7